DiSSCo/dissco.github.io/DigitisationPlanning/DigPlanning.md

 See the relevant section in our [Data Management](/DataManagement/InfrastructureRecs.html) pages.

 ## Digitisation equipment
-See the relevant section in our [Data Management](/SpecimenImageCapture/DigitisationStation.html) pages.
+See the relevant section in our [Digitisation](/SpecimenImageCapture/DigitisationStation.html) pages.

 ## Software
 See the relevant section in our [Data Management](/DataManagement/Software/Software.html) pages.

+## Digitisation workflows
+See the relevant section in our [Workflows](https://dissco.github.io/Workflow.html) pages.

 ## Licensing & Intellectual Property Rights
 See the relevant section in our [Data Management](/DataManagement/Software/licensing.html) pages.